Ottawa, Illinois: Media

 Ottawa was served by two local newspapers.
 The older of the two, The Times, was formed in 2005, when the Streator-based Times-Press merged with The Daily Times, based in Ottawa.
 It is now an online newspaper.
 The second was a weekly newspaper called Ottawa Delivered, which closed in 2012.
 Ottawa is also served by the NewsTribune of La Salle, Illinois.

-Ottawa also has two local radio stations, WCMY-AM at 1430 and WRKX-FM at 95.3.
+Ottawa also has three local radio stations, WCMY-AM at 1430, WRWO-LP at 94.5, and WRKX-FM at 95.3.